Learn how to negotiate a nuisance value payout from the insurance company for injury claims they would rather deny.

 - Their insured was not liable for the accident

-- Their insured was partly at fault, but you were mostly to blame
+- Their insured was partly at fault, but the claimant was mostly to blame

-- Their insured was at fault, but the adjuster doesn’t believe you were injured in the accident
+- Their insured was at fault, but the adjuster questions the claimant’s injuries

 Example: Claim Denied for Questionable Injuries

 Patty stopped her minivan a few feet behind Sam, who was waiting for a red light in his pickup truck.
 Patty was reaching into the back seat when she inadvertently took her foot off the brake, causing her car to roll forward, striking the rear-end of Sam’s truck.

 Patty and Sam exchanged information and agreed not to call the police since there was no visible damage to either vehicle and both drivers felt fine.
 They went on their way.